yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 {:.mbtablestyle3}

 <br/>
-For the comparison here is the similar table from the previous wardriving in Brno:
+For the comparison we state the similar table from the previous wardriving in Brno:

 | Statistic (col)               | Count         | Ratio           |
 | :---------------------------- | :------------ | :-------------- |